elibroftw/blog.elijahlopez.ca/content/posts/pre-seed-capital-in-canada.md

   - finance
 aliases:
   - /posts/pre-seed-venture-capital-in-canada
-summary: Discover Canadian pre-seed venture capital firms.
-This list is sorted by funding amount and highlights VCs investing in early-stage startups.
+summary: Discover 25 Canadian avenues of pre-seed funding including government and venture capital firms.
+This list is sorted by funding amount and focused on VCs investing in early-stage startups.
 ---

 {{< toc >}}